Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 		Find the bot in the player list right click and copy ID, right click on channels and click copy ID.

-	12. If you have made it this far Congratulations you should be ready to start your bot by double clicking on VGS_ASA_Server_Controller_Start.bat found in VGS_ASA_Server_Control_Bot folder.
+	12. If you have made it this far Congratulations you should be ready to start your bot by double clicking on ASA_Server_Controller_Start.bat found in ASA_Server_Control_Bot folder.
 You should than be able to go to your discord and see your bot online now.

-		If you have set everything up correctly than VGS_ASA_Server_Controller_Start.bat will do it all for you.
+		If you have set everything up correctly than ASA_Server_Controller_Start.bat will do it all for you.
 It will start your server and your bot.
 It will auto update each restart and anytime the server is manually restarted.
-		If for some reason your bot goes offline just start the ASA_The_Island_Start.bat again.
+		If for some reason your bot goes offline just start the ASA_Server_Controller_Start.bat again.
 You can run this File while server is running and it will not mess with the server while it is running.